 Trains from Porto's São Bento station to Braga run every 30 minutes and take about 50 minutes.
 A return ticket costs around €10.
 From Braga station, take bus #2 to Bom Jesus (€2) or walk 30 minutes uphill.
 You get flexibility and save money, but you miss guided commentary on the religious and historical significance of the sites.

-Best for: Budget travellers, independent explorers, those who prefer to wander without a schedule.
+Best for: Budget travellers, independent explorers, those who prefer to explore independently.

 🚐 Guided Tour